-For a discussion of the principal differences between IAS and U.S. GAAP as they relate to Tenaris's consolidated combined net income and shareholders' equity, see note U to Tenaris's audited consolidated combined financial statements included in this annual report.
-For a quantitative reconciliation of these differences, see note 31 to Tenaris's audited consolidated combined financial statements included in this annual report.
+For a discussion of the principal differences between IAS and U.S. GAAP as they relate to Tenaris's consolidated combined net income and shareholders' equity, see note U to Tenaris's audited consolidated combined financial statements included in this prospectus.
+For a quantitative reconciliation of these differences, see note 31 to Tenaris's audited consolidated combined financial statements included in this prospectus.